 git push -u origin main

-flag sets up tracking, so in the future, you can simply type git push
+The -u flag sets up tracking, so in the future, you can simply type git push.

 Cloning an existing repository: